 She was under strict instructions by the judge to follow certain bond conditions.
 So when word got out that she was allegedly carrying a gun and drinking, prosecutors quickly filed a motion to “revoke bond.”
 That is, they wanted to have her put in jail until her trial.

 After a hearing, the Judge denied their request and allowed her to remain free.
 Several months later, however, the judge did in fact revoke her bond after she allegedly tested positive for a controlled substance.
 Normally, bond revocations don’t generate news, but this high-profile case put the issue of bond revocations into the spotlight.
-Here’s a crash course on bond revocations in Texas, including ways to avoid them.
+Here’s a crash course on bond forfeiture and revocations in Texas, including ways to avoid them.

 When someone is arrested for a crime in Texas, a judge will set their bail and, under most circumstances, they will have the option to “post bond” or “bond out of jail.”
 Basically, a bail bond is a type of collateral – usually cash or surety — that the defendant gives the court as a promise to return at a later date and answer charges that have been brought.
 Because most people cannot afford to post the full amount of a bail, they hire a bail bondsman to post the money on their behalf.
 If the defendant fails to show up, the court seizes the money.